42wim/matterircd/README.md

 ## FAQ

+### can I use matterircd for multiple mattermost or slack servers?

+Yes, but not in the same connection (would cause problems with channel/user name conflicts).
+matterircd supports multiple users, so you can configure your IRC client to have multiple networks that all connect to the same matterircd server.

 ### mattermost login with sso/gitlab

 You'll need to get the `MMAUTHTOKEN` from your cookies, login via the browser first.